 Accreditation: SACS COC

-Opened in 1923, Stephen F. Austin State University is one of the only universities in Texas not affiliated with a Texas university system.
+Opened in 1923, Stephen F. Austin State University is one of the only universities in Texas that is not affiliated with a Texas university system.
 Its main campus is located in Nacogdoches.
-The institution offers a Bachelor of Science in Human Sciences with an emphasis in human development & family studies.
-Students gain in-depth knowledge about the growth and development of children, from adolescence to young adulthood.
-The program covers subjects such as infant development and sexuality within the family.
-The program can be taken online, but a 200-hour practicum is required.
-Online students can take advantage of on-campus activities related to the program, such as speaker series, field trips, and volunteering.
+The institution offers a Bachelor of Science in Human Sciences with an emphasis in Human Development & Family Studies.
+The curriculum focuses on the growth and development of children from adolescence to young adulthood and covers subjects such as infant development and sexuality within the family.
+The program can be taken online, with classes delivered through the Desire2Learn learning management system.
+However, a 200-hour practicum is also required.
+Online students can take advantage of on-campus activities related to the program, such as speaker series, field trips, volunteering, and student resources like the advising center, mental health counseling, and tutoring.
 A maximum of 66 credits from a community, junior, or four-year college can be transferred toward the degree.
+Prospective students can apply year-round.
+An online application, high school transcripts, and ACT or SAT scores must be submitted for consideration.
+Transfer students who have already earned at least 15 college credits can apply by sending in the online application and forwarding transcripts from previous institutions.

 #5 New Mexico State University